-Communication, in particular, was weak, and the company desperately needed a system overhaul, in terms of hardware/software and policy changes (who to reach out to for various issues, reasonable timetables for responses, etc.)
+Communication in particular was weak, and the organization desperately needed a system overhaul, in terms of hardware/software and policy changes (who to reach out to for various issues, reasonable timetables for responses, etc.)

 The communication plan that we developed helped information flow more smoothly through the office and to constituents both in and out of the building.